 Start spreading the bad news about NY casinos

-To be fair, most people in New York already know the trio of new upstate casino are not performing as well as hoped.
+To be fair, most people in The Empire State already know the trio of new upstate New York casinos are not performing as well as hoped.
 Thanks to a recent report from the Albany Union-Times though, it is now abundantly clear where each of the casinos is coming up short.

 Each casino is running well behind projections, but Tioga Downs is the property which will come closests to hitting the $100 million in expected revenue this year.